snonux/gemtexter/README.md

 * `gemtext`: The Gemini Gemtext markup files of the internet site.
 * `html`: The XHTML version of it.
 * `md`: The Markdown version of it.
-* `meta`: Some metadata of all Gemtext blog posts.
-It's used by `gemtexter` internally for Atom feed generation.
 * `cache`: Some volatile cache data for speeding up Atom feed generation.

 ### Special HTML configuration